Papa-Stalin/ClientAPI/README.md

 }
 ```
 Then, to make the command work, we have to override the `onRun` method.
 Once a command is ran, this function will be executed.
-You can also call `printUsage()` which sends the usage of the command in chat.
+You can also call `printUsage()` which sends the usage of the command in the chat.

 **Example:**
 ```java